oamg/leapp/docs/source/deprecation.md

 Apparently, the `Reason` is not so good.
 It's just example.
 In real world example, you would like to provide usually a little bit better explanation.
-Anyway, much more interesting is the point, that the message is now printed everytime the actor is executed.
+Anyway, much more interesting is the point, that the message is now printed every time the actor is executed.

 Obviously we do not want to remove the actor yet, because in such a case, the model could be hardly called as deprecated - we need to keep the same